 Slowly pour the soapy vinegar over the stain.
 The bubbling chemical reaction between the vinegar and baking soda will pull the stain out of the carpet fibers.
 Once you’ve finished pouring, blot the stain away.
 Let dry then vacuum.

 Other common carpet stain treatments

 1. First, see if warm water with a few drops of liquid dish detergent can lift the stain out.
 Use a clean, white cloth and change it frequently as you work.

-- Next, spray the area with 1 part white vinegar and 3 parts warm water, then spread a towel over it and go over the carpet stain with an iron using the steam setting.
-This will transfer the stain to your cloth, so you’ll need to change it out often as you work.
+2. Next, spray the area with 1 part white vinegar and 3 parts warm water, then spread a towel over it and go over the carpet stain with an iron using the steam setting.
+This will transfer the mess to your cloth, so you’ll need to change it out often as you work.
 Let dry, and vacuum to restore the carpet’s fluff.
 (You can see how well this worked on my carpets.)

 3. Stain still there?
 Use 1 part clear household ammonia and 3 parts hot water.
-Spray on, scrub into the carpet with a stiff-bristled brush, and use the ironing-transfer process described above.
-Be sure to spray with clean water and blot to remove the ammonia after you’re done, then let it dry and vacuum well.
+Spray on, scrub into the rug with a stiff-bristled brush, and use the ironing-transfer process described above.
+Be sure to spray with fresh water and blot with a clean towel to remove the ammonia then let it dry and vacuum thoroughly.

 Pin How to Clean Carpet Stains